pgte/requirelx-201506-reusable-node-streams/slides/03-edge-cases.md

 ## 3)

-...on write streams you're piping into.
+... and on write streams you're piping into?

 ```js
 var readable = require('./readable');